Agent Procedures Manual

 Active Military or Veterans: Pre-licensure coursework is not required for an applicant who is a member or veteran of the United States Armed Forces or the spouse of such a member or veteran pursuant to F.S.626.927(6).

-Failure to report to FSLSO within thirty (30) days after a change of principal business street address, mailing address or email address could result in referral to DFS.
+Failure to report to FSLSO within thirty (30) days after a change of principal business street address, mailing address, or email address could result in a referral to DFS.

 - Log in to their DFS MyProfile account and click on “Cancel License(s)” or to cancel an appointment, click on “Cancel Appointments”; or,